wilsonzlin/wilsonl.in-docs/src/ooml/_common/Namespaces/Initialising namespaces.md

 // Provide the selector directly
 MyNamespace = new OOML.Namespace("#my-namespace");

-// Provide the HTML directly (note: the containing element should not be provided) MyNamespace = new OOML.Namespace(`
+// Provide the HTML directly (note: the container tag should not be provided) MyNamespace = new OOML.Namespace(`
     <template ooml-class="Class1"></template>
     <template ooml-class="Class2"></template>
 `);

-// Use document.body
+// Use document.body by default
 MyNamespace = new OOML.Namespace();
 ```